United States - The climate in short

 In the Rocky Mountains, we find

-ski resorts like Vail and Aspen in Colorado, the aforementioned Park City in Utah, and those of the Sierra Nevada in California.
+ski resorts such as Vail and Aspen in Colorado, the aforementioned Park City in Utah, and those of the Sierra Nevada in California.

 As regards to the Sierra Nevada, we can mention the